 Air Purification System

-Virgin’s ship, The Scarlet Lady, features a never-before-used bow-to-stern air purification system from AtomosAir Solutions which is designed to filter out 99.9% of any airborne illnesses.
+Virgin’s ship, The Scarlet Lady, features a never-before-used bow-to-stern air purification system from AtomosAir Solutions, designed to filter out 99.9% of any airborne illnesses.
 The new HVAC system will also pump fresh air into each cabin and public venue rather than recirculating air around the ship.

 Given Virgin’s modern approach to cruising, it’s not surprising that they intend to embrace the latest technological developments.
 To that end, they’ll allow passengers to interact with guest relations remotely, make digital payments, and use virtual queues.

-This last element will allow passengers to reserve a place in line without actually having to physically stand in the queue.
+This last element will allow passengers to reserve a place in line without actually having to stand in the queue physically.
 In fact, Virgin will be using the same technology that Universal Studios’ waterpark, Volcano Bay, has been using since it first opened.

 Thermal camera technology will be used to screen guests at embarkation.
 The cameras will also be placed around the ship, allowing passenger temperatures to be monitored during the course of the cruise.